TERADA-DANTE/Inferno/Readme.md

 ## =play
 1. =play <Youtube-link>
-- It plays provided youtube link(audio-only).
+- This command plays provided youtube link(audio-only).

 2. =play <word>
-⚠ This function is still developing
+⚠ This command is still developing
-- it plays the most related search result on youtube if available.
+- This command plays the most related search result on youtube if available.

 ## =skip
-- it skips current music in the playlist.
+- This command skips current music in the playlist.

 ## =clear
-- it clears the playlist.
+- This command clears the playlist.

 ## =volume
-1. =volume 30
-- it controls current music volume on scale of 30 which will be devided by 100 automatically.
+- This command controls the current music volume on scale of 0 to 200 which will be devided by 100 automatically.

-2. =volume 500
-- volume range is from 0 to 200.
+- Default volume is 30

 ## =join
 - Inferno joins your current voice channel.